-This is difficult to gauge as the condition is often under-recognised and undiagnosed and not many large scale epidemiological studies have been carried out to provide prevalence data.
+This is difficult to gauge as the condition is often under-recognised and undiagnosed, and few large-scale epidemiological studies have been conducted to provide prevalence data.

 As widespread research has yet to be carried out into the symptoms of APS, we can only base our statistics on smaller studies, but a general approximate guide which can be applied to APS is the 1 in 6 rule:

 - 1 in 6 young (under 50) strokes